 Course content includes the rigor of SOLs while also requiring additional content and/or deeper application of the content.
 Assignments may include additional work that may also require more self-direction by the student.
-Some advanced courses include components of gifted instructional approaches.

 High School Credit Course

 Several courses are offered for high school credit, typically beginning in 8th grade.
 Courses for high school credit are offered in math, science, and world language.